 Fishkill & East Fishkill Supervisors Support Molinaro Re-election Effort

-Poughkeepsie – County Executive Marc Molinaro’s re-election campaign picked up three more key endorsements from Dutchess County Town Supervisors from the towns of Pawling, Poughkeepsie and Red Hook.
+Poughkeepsie – County Executive Marc Molinaro picked up two more key endorsements from Dutchess County elected officials today from the towns of Fishkill and East Fishkill.

 “I promised 4 years ago that if we worked together in a bipartisan way and were committed, we could solve the problems we faced and that no challenge was beyond our reach,” continued Molinaro.
 “I am proud to say that united, we proved that we could achieve what some said was impossible under the burden of government mandates, high taxes and a faltering economy.
-I want to thank these Supervisors for their personal support and their partnership in government.
+I want to thank John and Bob for their personal support and their service.
 With their help, we will make Dutchess County the best place to live, work and raise a family.”

 In 1994, when he was just 18, Molinaro was elected to the Tivoli Village Board of Trustees – making him the youngest person ever elected to office in the State of New York.
 The very next year, he became the youngest mayor in the United States.
 Molinaro was re-elected mayor five times and elected four times to the Dutchess County Legislature, where he chaired the Budget, Finance and Personnel Committee and led the effort to reform Dutchess County’s Child Protective Services.
 Molinaro served as a State Assemblyman from 2007-2011.

 Marc lives in the Village of Red Hook with his family.